dekuNukem/duckyPad/purchase_information.md

 Thanks for considering supporting this project!

-I was actually planning a kickstarter early this year, but with the coronavirus situation, launching a campaign right now doesn't seem to be the best timing.
+I was actually planning a kickstarter earlier this year, but with the coronavirus situation, launching a campaign right now doesn't seem to be the best timing.

 Still, I do have **around 30 duckyPads in stock** from a test production run, and you can purchase one directly from me.